andrey123h/Slack-Grocery-Bot/README.md

 # Core Funcullality:

+- ### Multi-tenant support
+   Serve multiple Slack workspaces (tenants) from a single codebase: isolate per-workspace data in PostgreSQL, dynamically retrieve each workspace’s OAuth token, and scope all database queries and API calls to the current workspace context via a request-scoped tenant context.

 - ### Scheduled Thread Management
   Automatically open a new ordering thread each week (at a configurable day & time) in your designated #orders channel with clear instructions.